jasonb194/deleteSanitySchedules/README.md

 # Delete Sanity Schedules

 A TypeScript utility to delete schedules from your Sanity.io project.
 By default, this tool removes schedules in the 'succeeded' state, but can be configured to delete schedules in other states (scheduled, cancelled).
+The tool will fetch up to 1000 schedules per execution.

 ## Prerequisites